ferama/rospo/README.md

     local: ":8080"
 ```

 You need to create the keys accordingly and put them correctly on the target server.
-After that you can run a kubernetes pod that keeps up the tunnels and le you securely access the services from a machine inside your local network.
+After that you can run a kubernetes pod that keeps up the tunnels and let you securely access the services from a machine inside your local network.
 Please refer to the example in [./hack/k8s](./hack/k8s) for more details.

 In this scenario the k8s pods act as a bridge between kubernetes services and the reverse tunnels.
 You are going to use `pipes` to copy the connections from the services to the rospo pod.
 The pipes in the example will open 2 sockets locally inside the pod: